mehaksaini94/Adverse-Food-Effects-Analysis_PowerBI/README.md

 ## Overview

-This project analyzes the adverse effects associated with various food items using Power BI.
+This project analyzes the adverse effects associated with various food items using the FDA's CAERS (Center for Food Safety and Applied Nutrition Adverse Event Reporting System) dataset in Power BI.
 The goal is to identify trends, correlations, and insights that can help in understanding and potentially mitigating these adverse effects.

 ## Project Objective